borispovod/lisk-dapps-docs/BasicDapp.md

 # Creating a Basic Dapp

-Moving on to our next tutorial, let's create our first dapp using **lisk-cli**, an automated tool for bootstrapping Lisks based decentralized applications.
+Moving on to our next tutorial, let's create our first dapp using **Lisk CLI**, an automated tool for bootstrapping Lisks based decentralized applications.

 #### GitHub Repository